Page 312

 GPT

-Stars, cloth, unpaid travel, streets, and mountain paths make native belonging feel older than choice, something youth discovers only after trying to leave it.
+Stars, first cloth, unpaid travel, and the inherited street and mountain path make belonging feel older than choice, something youth discovers after trying to leave it.

 Claude